Social media use in politics: Grassroots campaigns

 When it comes to political referendums, individuals often gather on social media at the grassroots level to campaign for change.
 This is particularly effective where it comes to feminist political issues, as studies have proven that women are more likely to tweet about policy problems and do so in a way that is more aggressive than their male counter-parts.
 Like-minded individuals can collectively work together to influence social change and utilise social media as a tool for social justice.
 An example of this is in the referendum to appeal Ireland's eighth amendment.
 Civil society organisations, such as TogetherForYes, utilised Twitter as a tool to bring abortion law into the public and make the harms of the eighth amendment visible and accessible.
 The positive outcome of the referendum (in the amendments repeal) can be equated to the efforts of individuals and advocates coming together at the grassroots level to make the vote visible, as social media goes beyond the local level to create a widespread global political impact, making the issue of strict abortion laws a global one, rather than one just confined to Ireland.
 The strength in a political grassroots campaign on social media is the increased mobilisation of participants.
 Due to the fact that social media platforms are largely accessible, a political platform can be provided to the voices of those traditionally silenced in the political sphere or in traditional media.
 As well as bringing awareness to the campaign, social media (including Twitter) also provides a platform of conversation.
 Specifically when the grassroots campaign is trying to tackle a high ranking secular state such as the Catholic Church in Northern Ireland, it can be difficult to promote the campaign as the church has such influence and authority.
 And so can be argued that this campaign gained such momentum because of its social media awareness with voters for the movement being active and engaged on social media, with the campaign going from social media to law in less than 2 years.
+Social media also played a crucial role in the rise of big movements like Black Lives Matter grow quickly.
+People used platforms like Twitter and Instagram to share stories about police brutality, organize protests, and help getting others involved.
+These social media tools gave a voice to people who were often ignored and helped push for real changes in laws and policies.